Updated: June 30th, 2020

 Applying to become a Volunteer Examiner

-You apply to become a volunteer examiner by entering some personal data, such as your name, amateur radio call sign, mailing address, and contact information on a standard application form.
+You apply to become a volunteer examiner by entering some personal data, such as your name, amateur radio call sign, mailing address, name of your sponsoring team and contact information on a standard application form.
 You must certify that certain statements on the form are correct and that you agree with the terms and conditions detailed on the application form.

 The application for becoming a Volunteer Examiner is available ONLY as a web form.
 Use the web form provided in the link below to apply to become a VE with the Anchorage ARC VEC.
 Be sure you read the form and agree to the conditions it contains before submitting it.
 If you do not agree with these conditions, we cannot accept your application.